-Whether this node generates static or dynamic work items.
-You should generally leave this set to “Automatic” unless you know the node’s work items can be computed statically, or that they need to be generated dynamically.
+Determines when this node will generate work items.
+You should generally leave this set to “Automatic” unless you know the node requires a specific generation mode, or that the work items need to be generated dynamically.

 Determines which work item attribute to compare against the Filter Range.

 The node uses a work item’s frame value to determine if it is included in the range.

 The node uses a work item’s index value to determine if it is included in the range.

 The node uses a custom attribute, as specified by the Custom Attribute parameter, to determine if a work item is included in the range.

 Specifies the name of the custom attribute the node uses to determine if a work item is included in the range.
 Since the Filter Range is numeric, the value of the custom attribute you specify must also be numeric (either a float or integer) for filtering to work correctly.

 This parameter is only available when Filter By is set to Custom Attribute.

 The start and end value for the range.
 These values are inclusive.
 For example, if the range goes from 1 to 10, a work item with a frame value of 10 will be inside the range.

 Set Range Attribute